oscimp/gr-satre/reverse_code/README.md

-Indeed all received signal offsets as detected by squaring the signal to get rid of the BPSK modulation is associated, after compensation of the frequency offset, to one code.
+Indeed all received signal offsets as detected by squaring the signal to get rid of the BPSK modulation is associated, after compensation of the frequency offset, to one (or more) code.
 Only a subset of all possible codes are actually used so that visible interferences do not impact SATRE codes.
+In the charts below, all possible codes are correlated for each possible frequency offset as indicated and peaks are visible for the code associated with each station.
+Notice how the implementation stores the FFT of each code and performs the correlation as matrix product of the FFT of the frequency shifted signal: matrix operation greatly improves speed over a loop in GNU/Octave or Matlab.

 <img src="fig01_squared.png">